 Second, just as the ability to deceive is a naturally selected trait, so too is the ability to detect deception.
 Smith uses a poker game as an analogy.
 An excellent poker player is one who easily bluffs the other players at the table.
 In addition, an excellent poker player easily detects when others are bluffing.
 Players with neither of these skills should not play poker.
 I don’t play poker.

 The ability to hide telling traits is the third and most interesting point Smith makes.
 It’s not enough merely to mask tell-tail signs of deception with a poker-face, because someone skilled in detecting deception will see through the mask.
 Smith contends that the greatest deceivers are those who can first deceive themselves.
 If I believe that what I say is true, I will have a much easier time convincing you that what I say is true.
 Then you become a believer.
 And truth becomes relative to belief.

 A relative truth cannot be wholly reliable because it is based more on belief than reality.

 As belief propagates in ever-widening circles it transforms into the kind of truth that must be true because “I saw it on TV (or the Internet).”
 That’s why negative campaign ads work so well.
-Negative ads don’t need to be true.
-It’s necessary only that people believe them to be true.
+Negative ads need not be true.
+It’s necessary only that people believe they are true.

 Self deception—whether by means of denial, repression, self-righteous bias, or any of the other defense mechanisms and biases psychologists have identified—is a door that always leads away from truth and toward delusion.

 Is it possible to know the truth?
 Yes, but only with the understanding that belief and truth are not the same thing.
-Truth can be discovered once the layers of deception and delusion—both internal and external—are peeled away and things are seen exactly as they are, not as we want them to be.
+You can discover truth once the layers of deception and delusion—both internal and external—are peeled away to expose things exactly as they are, not as you want them to be.

-You will know when you’re getting close when what you find is disagreeable and difficult to believe.
+You will know you’re getting close when what you find is disagreeable and difficult to accept.